Stock market today: A widespread rally on Wall Street sends stocks rising, both big and small

 NEW YORK (AP) — U.S. stocks are rallying in near unison on Friday as they close out a bumpy week that had been dominated by sharp, market-cleaving swings.

-The S&P 500 was 0.9% higher in morning trading following stronger-than-expected profit reports from 3M and several other big companies.
-The Dow Jones Industrial Average was up 602 points, or 1.5%, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 0.7% higher.
+The S&P 500 was 1.3% higher in afternoon trading following stronger-than-expected profit reports from 3M and several other big companies.
+The Dow Jones Industrial Average was up 746 points, or 1.9%, as of 12:13 p.m.
+Eastern time, and the Nasdaq composite was 1.1% higher.

 The market's gains were widespread, including both Big Tech behemoths and smaller stocks.
 That's a departure from much of the week, where a divide deepened between the handful of elite stocks that had dominated the market earlier this year and almost everyone else.